 The Blessed Journey of Your Generosity

-There are many windows of opportunities in this life, especially placed by Allah (SWT), to purify our souls and gain forgiveness for our sins.
-These opportunities are open to every single believing individual, young and old, poor and wealthy, ill and healthy, educated and illiterate, it matters not.
-Some take advantage of these windows, seeking them with every turn and twist in the life of this donya (worldly life), both in happiness and in calamity.
-For these people called al-Mossaddiqeen, Allah has created a special manzilah, or level, in the heavens for those who give sadaqa consistently.
-It is the quality for which they are most recognized and is what will witness for them on the Day when nothing can attest for them but their deeds.
+There are many windows of opportunities in this life uniquely placed by Allah ﷻ, to purify our souls and gain forgiveness for our sins.
+These opportunities are open to every single believing individual, young or old, poor or wealthy, ill or healthy, educated or illiterate; it matters not.
+Some take advantage of windows, seeking them with every twist and turn in this worldly life, both in happiness and calamity.
+For these people called al-Mossaddiqeen, Allah has created a special manzilah or level in the heavens for those who give Sadaqah consistently.
+It is the quality for which they are most recognized and will be witnessed on the day when nothing can attest to them but their deeds.

-It is this group of people who are the best at finding the best bargains and offers, constantly searching and consumed with the Best Deal.
-The deal granted by He Who created us and assigned for us provisions.
-Allah (SWT) says, “Who will loan Allah a lofty loan which Allah will double unto his credit and multiply many times?”
+This group of people finds the best bargains and offers, continually searching for the best deal.
+The deal granted by He who created us and assigned us provisions.
+Allah ﷻ says, “Who will loan Allah a lofty loan which Allah will double unto their credit and multiply many times?”
 (2:245).
 The Mossaddiqeen grasped this deal because they recognized it is like no other that can be granted in this worldly life.
-My brothers and sisters, Allah has granted us provisions, and He asks that we give from what He has granted us so that He may give us more; how generous is Our Creator (SWT).
+My brothers and sisters, Allah grants us provisions, and He asks that we give from what He has blessed us so that He may provide us with more; how generous is Our Creator ﷻ.

-So even in times when it is difficult to give sadaqa the Mossaddiqeen remember that it does not decrease their wealth.
-The Prophet (S) was reported to have stated, “Charity does not decrease wealth, and the servant who forgives, Allah makes him more respected; and the one who shows humility, Allah elevates him in the eyes of the people.”
-(Muslim)
+So, even when it is challenging to give Sadaqah, the Mossaddiqeen remember that it does not decrease their wealth.
+The Prophet ﷺ was reported to have stated, “Charity does not decrease wealth, and those who forgive, Allah makes them more respected; and the ones who show humility, Allah elevates them in the eyes of the people” (Muslim).

-For this reason, the Mosque Foundation community’s perception of sadaqa has gained it great regard and esteem by other communities.
-Your sincere commitment to the House of Allah has placed great baraka (blessings) in your wealth and possessions and protects your families and will continue to bi’thinillah.
-To spend in the cause of Allah by way of propagating His religion is a charity with high merit and great reward.
-The one who spends in the cause of Allah will continue to be rewarded even after his death.
-He or she is providing a place to pray, a place for one to learn about their religion, and seek counsel.
-What is spent on the House of Allah will be rewarded with a house in heaven, as Prophet Muhammad (S) was reported to have stated, “Whoever builds a Masjid for Allah, Allah will build for him a similar house in Paradise.”
-(Bukhari)
+For this reason, the Mosque Foundation community’s perception of Sadaqah has gained high regard and esteem from other communities.
+Your sincere commitment to the House of Allah places great baraka (blessings) in your wealth and possessions and protects your families, and will continue to do so, bi’thinillah.
+To spend in Allah’s cause by propagating His religion is a charity with high merit and great reward.
+Those who spend in the cause of Allah will continue to be rewarded even after their death.
+They are providing a place to pray, to learn about their religion, and to seek counsel.
+What is spent on the house of Allah will be rewarded with a home in heaven, as Prophet Muhammad ﷺ was reported to have stated, “Whoever builds a Masjid for Allah, Allah will build for them a similar house in Paradise” (Bukhari).

-Third, the believer should make haste in giving sadaqa and should not delay it without a valid reason.
-It is also much better for the Muslim to give sadaqa during his life when in need of money, than to wait until death comes to him.
-Prophet Muhammad (S) was once asked about the best of all charities to which he replied, “The best charity is what you give during your life while you are in need of it.'”
+Third, the believer should make haste in giving Sadaqah and not delay it without a valid reason.
+It is also better for Muslims to give Sadaqah when they need to wait until death.
+Prophet Muhammad ﷺ was once asked about the best of all charities to which he replied, “The best charity is what you give during your life while you need it.”

-Fourth, it is more befitting for a Muslim to give sadaqa from his best possessions; that which he loves most.
-Allah (SWT) says, “By no means shall you attain righteousness unless you give (freely as a charity) from that which you love; and whatever you spend Allah knows it well,” (3:92).
-However, this does not mean that one should lessen the value of his sadaqa if he only has little to give.
-Prophet Muhammad (S) once said to his companions, “One Dirham could be better in reward than one hundred thousand Dhirhams.”
-A man asked, “And how is that oh Messenger of Allah?”
-He (S) replied, “A wealthy man takes one hundred thousand Dirhams which is one part of his wealth and gives it as a charity, while a poor man who only has two Dirhams pays one of them as a charity.”
+Fourth, it is more befitting for Muslims to give Sadaqah from their best possessions, which they love most.
+Allah ﷻ says, “By no means shall you attain righteousness unless you give (freely as a charity) from that which you love, and whatever you spend Allah knows it well” (3:92).
+However, this does not mean that we should lessen the value of our Sadaqah if we have little to give.
+Prophet Muhammad ﷺ once said to his companions, “One Dirham could be better in reward than one hundred thousand Dirhams.”
+A man asked, “And how is that O Messenger of Allah?”
+He ﷺ replied, “A wealthy man takes one hundred thousand Dirhams, which is one part of his wealth and gives it as a charity, while a poor man who only has two Dirhams pays one of them as a charity.”